Podmev/PortugueseGrammar/README.md

   - structure for all forms for one verb

-Quis App (next project) - Conjugation test
+Quiz App (next project) - Conjugation test
  - For verb make all conjugation for all tenses and pronouns
- - It can be like small speadsheet or one by one random
+ - It can be like small spreadsheet or one by one random
  - By verb in form say which is pronoun, tense and voice
  - By verb say which is infinitive
  - By verb in some form write verb in other form
- - Settings with what tenses can be used
+ - Settings with which tenses can be used
  - Test for irregular verbs
  - Save progress of verbs, frequency of usage
  - Choose random verb, or go to next
  - Test for ordering list of verb forms according to tenses
+ - Test by tenses or by verbs or by pronoun
+ - Choose tense in list by verb in form (can be all tenses or just part)
+ - Change verb to indirect speech